Que Suenen los Tambores

 Que Suenen los Tambores (English: Let the Drums Sound) is the sixteenth studio album by Puerto Rican singer and songwriter Víctor Manuelle, released on April 21, 2015, through Kiyavi Corp. and Sony Music Latin.
 It was produced by Arbise "Motiff" Gonzalez, and features a collaboration with Puerto Rican singer Raquel Sofía in one of the bonus tracks.

 At the 16th Annual Latin Grammy Awards, the album was nominated for Best Salsa Music while "Agua Bendita" was nominated for Best Tropical Song.
 The album was also nominated for Best Tropical Latin Album at the 58th Annual Grammy Awards and won Tropical Album of the Year at the 2016 Latin Billboard Music Awards.

-The album peaked at numbers 167 and 2 at the Billboard 200 and Top Latin Albums chart, respectively, it also topped the Tropical Albums chart, being Manuelle's eleventh number-one album in the list.
-Additionally, the album was certified gold in United States.
+The album peaked at numbers 167 and 2 on the Billboard 200 and Top Latin Albums chart, respectively, it also topped the Tropical Albums chart, being Manuelle's eleventh number-one album on the list.
+Additionally, the album was certified gold in the United States.